RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements: Introduction

 Recent studies further enhance PLS in RIS-assisted systems using AN-based transmission \cite{8972400,9133130,9201173,10066528,10901057}.
 The authors in \cite{8972400} formulate a secrecy rate optimization problem for an AN-enabled RIS-PLS system and show that AN is essential in challenging settings such as the presence of multiple eavesdroppers.
 In \cite{9133130}, the authors examine a multi-RIS, multi-user, MISO system with multi-antenna eavesdroppers, jointly optimizing RIS phases, transmit beamforming, and AN covariance to maximize the sum rate under a signal leakage constraint.
 In \cite{9201173}, the secrecy rate maximization for AN-based RIS-aided MIMO is studied through block coordinate descent and majorization–minimization methods.
 The authors in \cite{10066528} derive closed-form solutions for RIS partitioning with AN to maximize the SC under power constraints.
 Finally, \cite{10901057} presents an experimental testbed for validating a deep reinforcement learning to improve the SC in an AN-based RIS-PLS system.
-However, their solution is based on intelligent beam pair selection for the RIS partitions, as the communication and AN signals are transmitted from a single source.
+However, their solution is based on intelligent beam pair selection for the RIS partitions, as the communication and AN signals are transmitted from a single source. { Furthermore, theoretical studies such as \cite{8972400,9133130,9201173,10066528} often rely on the assumption of perfect channel state information (CSI) and computationally intensive optimization techniques.

-Motivated by these considerations, an AN-based, RIS-assisted PLS scheme is proposed, where the communication signal (CS) is transmitted toward one RIS partition, while the AN is directed to the other.
-The phase shifts of the first partition are optimized to enhance the received signal power at the legitimate user (Bob), whereas the second partition is configured to maximize interference at the eavesdropper (Eve).
-The main contributions can be summarized as follows:
+Motivated by the gap between theoretical limits and practical deployment, this paper proposes an alternative architecture: an AN-based, RIS-assisted PLS scheme in which the communication signal (CS) and AN are physically decoupled at the transmitter.
+By steering these distinct signals to dedicated RIS partitions, our design achieves high spatial isolation and simplifies RIS phase shift control.
+The phase shifts of the first partition are optimized to enhance the received signal power at the legitimate user, whereas the second partition is configured to maximize interference at the eavesdropper.
+Furthermore, unlike prior works requiring perfect CSI or continuous phase shifts, our system utilizes practical, low-complexity iterative and discrete Fourier transform (DFT)-based codebook algorithms that rely solely on received signal power measurements to configure discrete binary phase shifts.
+Finally, we provide extensive over-the-air validation using a sub-6 GHz software-defined radio (SDR) testbed, demonstrating the system's viability under real-world hardware constraints.
+The main contributions can be summarized as follows:}